FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 With collaboration at its core, FlowFuse allows you to create teams and invite members to collaborate on projects.
 However, not all team members require access to every feature.
 Effective management is essential, as some members might feel overwhelmed by unnecessary options, and there's a risk of accidental changes being made by those who are unfamiliar with the configurations and settings.

 To address this, FlowFuse offers [Role-Based Access Control (RBAC)](/blog/2024/04/role-based-access-control-rbac-for-node-red-with-flowfuse/).
-When inviting team members, you can assign specific roles that provide the appropriate level of access for their work.
-Higher roles grant more permissions, while lower roles limit access.
+When inviting team members, you can assign specific roles that provide the appropriate level of access for their work:

+- **Owner**: Has full control over the team settings, applications, instances, and flows.
+Can invite users and change their roles.
+- **Member**: Can access applications and instances and modify flows, but with limited permissions compared to the Owner.
+Cannot manage team, application, or instance settings or invite users.
+- **Viewer**: Can view instances and flows but cannot make any changes.
+Ideal for users who need to monitor without editing capabilities.
+- **Dashboard Only**: Restricted to accessing the dashboard or HTTP endpoint.
+This role is for users who only need to monitor status without making any changes.

 Additionally, you can later change the roles of team members in the "members" page.
 This helps prevent unauthorized changes and ensures a more secure and efficient workflow.

 ![Role Base Accesss control](./images/rbac.png){data-zoomable}
 _Flowfuse: Role Base Accesss control_